 We aim to ensure that the children participate in physical activities outside of their regular PE lessons.
-This involves incorporating moments within lessons whereby the children can be active.
-It also includes opportunities to compete and participate in sports activities beyond Powerstock School at after school clubs hosted at nearby schools and venues.
+This involves incorporating moments within lessons whereby the children can be active as well as Wake and Shake sessions at the beginning of most days.